 Because of the less-than-factual plot of The Unsinkable Molly Brown, one question I hear often at the museum is whether or not Margaret was “accepted by Denver society.”
 The answer our docents love to give the most is “Margaret WAS Denver society!”

 Just prior to arriving in Denver, Margaret’s husband, J.J., struck it rich as an engineer in the Leadville, Colorado mining industry and from the very first days of the Brown’s arrival in Denver they were objects of curiosity.
 The most well-known gossip journalist of the time, Polly Pry, wrote about the Brown’s nearly every week.
 Margaret loved using her money to promote positive change in the world and her friends included local and state politicians, international dignitaries, influencers from around the world, and members of royal families.
 In 1902, Colorado Governor James Orman and his family even stayed in the home while the governor’s mansion was undergoing renovations.
-Margaret was also one of the most active members of society, with some of her activities including being a founding member of the Denver Women’s Press Club and the Denver Women’s Club, organizing the famous Carnivale of Nations to raise money for the construction of the Cathedral of the Immaculate Conception, involvement in the Colorado chapter of the League of American Arts, helping to found the Colorado Dumb Friends League, and an extensive involvement with fundraising for projects to assist juvenile delinquents.
+Margaret was also one of the most active members of society, with some of her activities including being a founding member of the Denver Women’s Press Club and the Denver Women’s Club, organizing the famous Carnivale of Nations to raise money for the construction of the Cathedral of the Immaculate Conception, involvement in the Colorado chapter of the League of American Arts, helping to fund the Colorado Dumb Friends League, and extensive involvement with fundraising for projects to assist juvenile delinquents.

 3. Margaret was an accomplished performer